 The names of all undergraduate students who have completed at least 12 graded hours and who have a semester grade point average of 3.50 or better appear on the Dean’s List.

-Final examinations take place during the final exam week immediately following the last week of regular classes.
+1. General.
+Final examinations are generally expected to take place during the final exam week immediately following the last week of regular classes.
 The time and location of the exam may differ from the regularly scheduled room for class meetings.
 Students should view the final exam schedule for details at web.iit.edu/registrar/important-dates/final-exam-schedule.

 All final grades must be submitted online by the primary instructor assigned to the course.
 The grading window remains open from the start of final exams until noon on the Wednesday following finals week.
 Only students officially registered in the course are permitted to attend class, participate, or submit course work for evaluation.
 All students must abide by the add, drop and withdrawal dates specified in the academic calendar.